Rhinos Without Borders, with the goal of relocating 100 rhinos from South Africa to Botswana, is proudly supported by

 Ker & Downey has partnered with Great Plains Conservation and the Rhinos Without Borders project to help move the endangered animals away from poaching hot spots to safer environments.
 The project aims to relocate 100 white rhino from South Africa parks to Botswana.
 Once there they can be closely monitored with specially-designed telemetry devices.
 Botswana has a “no tolerance policy” for poaching.

 Moving rhinos isn’t cheap or easy.
 The rhinos travel by air to Botswana to shorten the journey and create less stress for the animals.
 The cost to move them will total $4.5 million, or about $45,000 for each one moved.
 Ker & Downey donated $70,000 to the project.

 Growing the Rhino Population

 Now the rhino population in Botswana is successfully growing.
 Ma Palmer the rhino was one of the early pioneers to the re-establishment of the rhinos in Botswana.
 She has enjoyed her fancy-free life since the relocation.
-Rhinos, like Ma Palmer, are a pillar of the growing population in Botswana.
+Rhinos like Ma Palmer are a pillar of the growing population in Botswana.

 Protecting the wildlife of Africa is the aim of the Great Plains Foundation.
 Ker & Downey is honored to partner with the Great Plains Foundation to assist Rhinos Without Borders.
 You can partner with us too.
 For more information, contact your Ker & Downey Travel Professional.